Guide to Property Taxes in Hungary

 Land Tax

-• Or on the adjusted market value of the property, in which case the maximum tax rate is set at 3%.
+• On the adjusted market value of the property, in which case the maximum tax rate is set at 3%.
 Adjusted market value is generally 50% of the market value of the property.